This post may contain affiliate links. Please see our disclosure policy.

 cake batter in a bundt pan.

-Step 3: Spray a 10 or 12-cup bundt pan with nonstick baking spray.
-Pour the pound cake batter into the pan and bake for 70-80 minutes, until a wooden skewer inserted into the center of the cake comes out with just a few moist crumbs.
+Step 3: Spray a 10 or 12-cup bundt cake pan with nonstick baking spray.
+Pour the pound cake batter into the pan and bake until a wooden skewer inserted into the center of the cake comes out with just a few moist crumbs.
+The top should spring back lightly when pressed when it’s fully baked.
 Let the cake cool in the pan for 10 minutes, then turn over onto a wire rack to cool completely.

 a slice of sour cream pound cake on a plate.